 About Somekh & Associates

 No one enjoys thinking about what life would be like if we became incapacitated.
 And when it comes to our elderly parents?
 Most people are reluctant to have these conversations with Mom or Dad.
+This is where the expertise of an Elder Law Attorney is most needed.

-Do You Know What REALLY Happens?
+Do You Know What REALLY Happens in Elder Law?

 I'm sure you've heard of stories in the news where a person becomes incapacitated.
 Suddenly their life and the lives of their loved ones spin out of control.
 They no longer make their own decisions.
 And, you may be shocked to discover, if the right legal documents aren’t in place their loved ones may not make those choices either.